20211015 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On October 15, 2021, there are 131 active cases of COVID-19 on Bonaire.
-Of the 50 test results received, 6 were positive.
-Source and contact research is ongoing.
+On October 16, 2021, there are 133 active cases of COVID-19 on Bonaire.
+Of the 87 test results received, 13 were positive.
+The source of most new cases is known.
 6 persons are hospitalized due to COVID-19.
-12 persons recovered from COVID-19.
+11 persons recovered from COVID-19.

 For more information about traveling, risk countries and the current rules: www.bonairecrisis.com.